 As a result, Refinery29 is able to use its direct relationship with audiences as a selling point that strengthens its advertising proposition.
 I interviewed Refinery29’s VP of sales and brand partnerships in Europe Jacqui Kavanagh earlier this year, and she was clear that its greatest strength was that direct relationship, the foundation of which is predicated on its smart newsletter strategy.

-The potential of personalisation
+The Potential of Personalization

 The second is a growing audience desire for personalised content: The opt-in nature of a newsletter that made it such an appealing marketing tool also offers the consumer the opportunity to tailor the sort of articles they consume, rather than drown in the vast array of content out there.